Robert H. Frank

-Robert Harris Frank (born January 2, 1945) is the Henrietta Johnson Louis Professor of Management and a professor of economics at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
+Robert Harris Frank (born January 2, 1945) is the Henrietta Johnson Louis Professor of Management Emeritus and a professor of economics at the Cornell Johnson Graduate School of Management at Cornell University.
 He contributes to the "Economic View" column, which appears every fifth Sunday in The New York Times.

 Frank has published on the topic of wealth inequality in the United States.

-Career
+Early life and education

 Born in Coral Gables, Florida, in 1945.
 Frank graduated from Coral Gables Senior High School in 1962.
 Frank received a B.S. in mathematics from the Georgia Institute of Technology in 1966, M.A. in statistics from the University of California, Berkeley in 1971, and Ph.D. in economics from UC Berkeley in 1972.

+Career

 Until 2001, he was the Goldwin Smith Professor of Economics, Ethics, and Public Policy in the Cornell University College of Arts and Sciences.
 For the 2008–09 academic year, Frank was a visiting professor at the New York University Stern School of Business.